INFORMATION PACKAGE 2019-2020

 For more on private accommodation visit: www.homeinzagreb.com or http://www.studyincroatia.hr/living-in-croatia/accommodation/private-accommodation

 For more on hostel accommodation (in case of longer searches for suitable private accommodation) visit: http://www.studyincroatia.hr/living-in-croatia/accommodation/hostels

-Average cost for a single room is around 160.00 Euros and for an apartment is up to 350.00 Euros per month.
+Average cost for a single room is around 160.00 Euros per month and for an apartment up to 350.00 Euros per month.

-The landlord is required to register you at the Tourist Board/Central Police office and give you a certification of registration.
+The property owner is required to register you with the Tourist Board/Central Police office and give you a certification of registration.